syncfusion-content/wpf-docs/wpf/SfTreeGrid/Data-Validation.md

 You can validate the row using [RowValidating](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~RowValidating_EV.html) event when the cell is edited.
 The `RowValidating` event occurs when the edited cells tries to commit the row data or lose the focus.

-[TreeGridRowValidatingEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowValidatingEventArgs.html) provides information to `RowValidtaing` event for validating row.
+[TreeGridRowValidatingEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowValidatingEventArgs.html) provides information to `RowValidating` event for validating row.
 `TreeGridRowValidatingEventArgs.RowData` returns the edited value and you can set the validation status using `TreeGridRowValidatingEventArgs.IsValid` property.

 {% tabs %}